-Sudan's president, Omar Hassan al-Bashir, has been indicted and an arrest warrant issued by the International Criminal Court to face charges of genocide, crimes against humanity, and war crimes.
+Sudan's deposed president, Omar Hassan al-Bashir, who is now in prison in Sudan, has been indicted and an arrest warrant issued by the International Criminal Court to face charges of genocide, crimes against humanity, and war crimes.

 Views and Concluding Observations of United Nations Treaty Bodies

-In 2014, in its Concluding Observations on Sudan, the Human Rights Committee repeated its regret that national legislation in Sudan
+In its 2018 Concluding Observations on Sudan, the Human Rights Committee expressed its concern

 Abdel Hadi and others v.
 Sudan (2014)